 Now we see the relevance of all that about thumbs and feet.
 The basic model of Ruckers virginal, at standard pitch (whatever that was) was called the 6-voet.
 Nearly six of our English feet.
 Sadly, the simple fact is that I haven't got enough space for one in my little 'music room', so the answer was to go for the next size down, the 5-voet.
 These were tuned a whole tone above standard pitch.
 However, they say that with brass stringing throughout, a good sound is achieved at a lower pitch.

-Construction has just started, and all being well, I hope to have the muselaar ready for our party 'Chelveston 2020' on April 17/18.
+All being well, I hope to have the muselaar ready for our party 'Chelveston 2020' on April 17/18.